 The adult penalties are more severe than juvenile penalties:

 Incarceration.
-Child pornography carries a potential prison sentence of 5 years or more.
-Milder forms of sexting may have anything from one to five years of prison sentence.
+Child pornography carries a potential prison sentence of 5 or more years.
+Milder forms of sexting may have anything from one to five years.

 Fines.
-Fines for sexting by adults against non-consenting others and/or minors can exceed $5,000.
+Fines for sexting with non-consenting adults or minors can exceed $5,000.

 Sex offender registry.
-Adult teens convicted of a sexting crime are considered sex offenders and are registered in the state sex offender registry maintained by the police.
-The registration requirements differ by state, but usually last at least 10 years.
+Adults convicted of a sexting crime are considered sex offenders and are registered in their state sex offender registry.
+The registration requirements differ by state but usually last at least ten years.

 The Cyberbullying Research Center has consolidated the sexting-related rules in most states of the US.
 They may be accessed through the following links.